RyanCairepo/strain_identify/ErrorCorrection/readme.md

 # Isolates correction workflow
 - **step 0**(optional): compile smallRNA_proper.c with any C++ compiler if the smallRNAproper cannot run on your system, it should work on any linux system.

 - **Step 1**: Begin with a smallRNA_propor corrected dataset $D$.
 To distinguish between high and low-frequency reads, we apply a predetermined frequency threshold, denoted as τ.
 Divide the reads into two groups accordingly: high-frequency and low-frequency.
+Run "./smallRNA_proper -f read_file".
+The output of correction is in "changed_list.txt".
+If you have multiple read files, make sure run smallRNAproper in DIFFERENT directories.

 - **Step 2**: Identify all 1-edit-distance relationships between the high-frequency and low-frequency reads.
 Construct a read graph with sequences as nodes and relationships as edges.